Central Park metro station

-Central Park is an elevated metro station on the East-West corridor of the Green Line of Kolkata Metro, which is an eastern neighbourhood of Bidhannagar, West Bengal, India.
-The elevated structure is located above the 3rd Avenue between Central Park and Bikash Bhawan.
-This station serves the Central Park and other government offices situated in Sector I, Salt Lake.
+Central Park is an elevated metro station on the East–West corridor of the Green Line of the Kolkata Metro, serving the eastern neighbourhood of Bidhannagar in West Bengal, India.
+The station is situated above 3rd Avenue, between Central Park and Bikash Bhawan, in Sector I of Salt Lake.
+It provides access to Central Park, surrounding residential areas, and a cluster of nearby government offices, and is regularly used by commuters, local residents, and visitors travelling within the planned township and to other parts of the Kolkata metropolitan area.